 Letters of Becoming

-This series is drawn from my personal journaling as a teenager.
+This series is drawn from my personal journaling growing up.
 Every entry began the same way: “Dear____.”
 Writing just to write felt wrong.
-I wanted to tell someone, to share my journey; but at the time, I had no one to share it with.
-So, I wrote to myself, to the universe, or to a person I longed to reach.
+I wanted to tell someone, to share my journey in a way that held the hope someone would hear it and offer some relief.
+At the time, I had no one to share it with that wanted to listen.
+So, I wrote to myself, to the universe, or to a person I didn’t yet know but longed to reach.
 I left it open, letting it drift into the void.

 That void has held every word over the years, both written and spoken.
 These letters of becoming carry that same intention.
-You don’t need to respond with a letter of your own.
 These reflections are pieces of my journey.
 I hope they help.
 I hope they heal.
 I hope they comfort.
 I hope they stand as a small candle of love, offering you a moment that feels a little less lonely.

 09/02/2025